androiddevnotesforks/JetpackCompose.app/README.md

 It consists of tools, tutorials, resources and examples that help you level up your Jetpack Compose knowledge.

-## Note: The website continues to be actively maintained but all new development is now happening in a private repository.
+###### Note: The website continues to be actively developed but some new development is now happening in a private repository.
 I'm keeping this repository around for inspiration on how it was implemented.
-Kindly star the repository if you are a user of this site or if you found this source code useful.
+Kindly star the repository if you are a user of this site or if you found the source code useful.
+I'm committed to making sure JetpackCompose.app is one of the best places to learn about Compose!

 There are 4 main sections in the website: